MahdiBaghbani/containers/services/nextcloud-contacts/docs/README.md

 The OCM Invites feature allows exchanging cloud IDs through OCM invitation workflow:

 - Button to invite remote users to exchange cloudIDs
+- **Email is optional** - invites can be shared manually via link
 - Button to manually accept invite to exchange cloudIDs
 - WAYF page allowing the receiver of the invite to open and accept the invitation
 - Listing of open invitations
-- Option to resend, revoke open invitations
+- Option to resend (only for invites with email), revoke open invitations

 ### Enabling OCM Invites